navidrome/website/content/en/docs/Developers/dev-environment.md

 # have to create a user every time you delete your dev database
 DevAutoCreateAdminPassword = "password"

-# Move the data/DB folder to a different location
+# Move the data/DB folder out of the root. `./data` folder is ignored by git
 DataFolder = "./data"

-# If developing in macOS with the firewall enabled, uncomment the next line to avoids having to
+# If you are developing in macOS with its firewall enabled, uncomment the next line to avoid
-# accept incoming network connections every time the server restarts:
+# having to accept incoming network connections every time the server restarts:
 # Address = "localhost"
 ```
 To start Navidrome in development mode, just run `make dev`.
 This will start both the backend